-AD Bridge Cells allow managing overlapping Unix identities in a single Active Directory organization for AD Bridge.
-Cells work in Directory Integrated mode only.
+AD Bridge Cell technology allows managing overlapping Unix identities in a single Active Directory organization for AD Bridge Enterprise.
+Cells work in Directory Integrated or Schemaless mode.
+Cells do not work with ID Range.

 Storing Unix Identities

 Cells store Unix identity information separate from other cells.
 This allows a single user or group to have different names or different numerical ID values (UID or GID) in different environments, all associated with the same AD identity.